t2t-io/tic-data-toolkit/README.md

 # tic-data-toolkit

-Toolkits for Data Design in TiC
+Toolkits for data schema design and simulation for TiC.
+More rationales, please refer to [DESIGN.md](docs/DESIGN.md).